inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 If you have comments, questions or suggestions, reach out over Twitter to [@inletsdev](https://twiter.com/inletsdev).

 Our monthly subscription gives you the ability to try things out before moving to a yearly plan to enjoy a discount.
-Check out [the plans on Gumroad](https://openfaas.gumroad.com/l/inlets-subscription).
+[Check out the plans](/pricing).

 [Miles Kane](https://twitter.com/milsman2) uses inlets Pro to get access to his own services running on a HA K3s cluster built with Raspberry Pis.